skim7541/PacMan/README.md

 ## Introduction

 Hello!
-My name is [Your Name], and I'm a passionate beginner in web development.
+My name is Sarah Kim, and I'm a passionate beginner in web development.
 Welcome to my Pac-Man game project, where I've implemented a simple Pac-Man animation using HTML, CSS, and JavaScript.
 This project is part of my portfolio, showcasing my early efforts and enthusiasm for web development.

 ## Project Overview